JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 There are many optimizations we could make to improve speed and memory usage, but one in particular calls out to be addressed.

+### Minimizing Recalculations

-If a `Calc` recalculates but produces the same value as before, all of its dependents will still recalculate.
-Especially since we anticipate that the effects of some dependents will be expensive (like UI rendering), it would be good to avoid them if possible.
+If a `Calc` recalculates but produces the same value as before, all of its dependents will still recalculate, even though they don't need to.
+It would be good to avoid them if possible, especially because we anticipate that the effects of some dependents (like UI rendering) will be expensive.

-To do this, we'll need to pass some additional information along with the `fresh` notification, and a bit of additional logic:
+To do this, we'll need to pass some additional information along with the `fresh` notification, and add a bit of additional logic:

 ```javascript
 class Reactor {